ysh-x/Health-Aid/README.md

 2. The possible cause
 3. Suggestions
 4. Cure

-They would be tested under common conditions like obesity and much more and would warn them against the possible health conditions that they are likely to receive in the upcoming years.
+-They would be tested under common conditions like obesity and much more and would warn them against the possible health conditions that they are likely to receive in the upcoming years.

-We are currently witnessing rapid advances in information communication technologies.
+-We are currently witnessing rapid advances in information communication technologies.
 It is a well-known fact that the implementation and deployment of these technologies in the health-care sector bring about significant benefits (affordable health care, cost-efficient health services, and many others) to all health-care stakeholders.

-This tool could save the lives of the million and would create awareness amongst the commoners who are suffering from these health conditions.
+-This tool could save the lives of the million and would create awareness amongst the commoners who are suffering from these health conditions.
 People can track for COVID - 19 at their locations and check their health status.
 You can get instant results by checking your symptoms in a smart diagnosis software.

-Now patients can use diagnosis app to monitor their sugar levels or blood pressure and transmit this data to their healthcare providers in real-time.
+-Now patients can use diagnosis app to monitor their sugar levels or blood pressure and transmit this data to their healthcare providers in real-time.
 This allows them to maintain a regular record of their patients’ health without much effort, and to detect anomalies or deviations.
 It can also be used as a tool of